 August 15th is Check the Chip Day.
 This day serves as an important reminder for pet owners to check that their pet’s microchip is up to date.
 Just this morning, I saw yet another social media about a cat who has been found and handed to a veterinarian with out of date information on the microchip.
 Obviously, somebody out there is missing their cat and up to date details would have ensured a fast outcome.

 What are microchips?

 For pet lovers who haven’t heard of microchips, they are a permanent method of identification.
 The microchip itself is the size of a grain of rice and is implanted under the cat’s skin at the shoulders.
 Each microchip has a unique number.
 This number is registered at a central database along with the cat’s name, age, gender, desexing status and the pet’s owner details including address and phone number.
 Veterinarians, councils and animal shelters can scan a cat for a microchip to obtain the cat’s details and quickly reunite the pet with his family.

 From July 1st, 2018, microchipping became compulsory in all states and territories in Australia.
 Regulations vary depending on the state, but most cats over the age of six months (twelve weeks in NSW), or cats who change owners, must be microchipped.

-Only authorised implanters can insert microchips and they must fill out the microchip form and include the owner’s details which is then forwarded to the pet registry which is operated by local government.
+Only authorised implanters can insert microchips and they must fill out the microchip form and include the owner’s details which are then forwarded to the pet registry which is operated by the local government.
 The new owner will receive a letter from their local council or the relevant registry and pay a small fee.
-In NSW the fee is a once off, other registries have an annual fee.
+In NSW the fee is a once-off, other registries have an annual fee.

 - Pay the fees.